AFancyDog/Web-Requests/readme.md

 ### headers

-headers are formatted like so: `key1:value1:::key2:value2`, triple semicolons are the equivalent of a comma
+headers are formatted like so: `key1:value1:::key2:value2`, triple colons separate the headers

 ### body